 I like my wines, but the problem is you become a better taster much faster than a skilled winemaker.
 In such, I always feel like I have some catching up to do!

 As far as how I want my wines to end up, vignernons are not "creators".
-There's supposed to service their terroir and express it by using their personal experience.
+They're supposed to service their terroir and express it by using their personal experience.
 You'd have to be crazy and pretentious to think you can dominate your terroir and its history.
 I hope our wines reflect that.

 Did you always work in organic/biodynamic and as a non interventionist in the cellar?